 The above didn’t necessarily leave me eager in anticipation for a Dutch dinner party (…I couldn’t imagine a scenario in Canada where we would suddenly swap bank account or insurance policy numbers over spilt wine).

-Can there be a point when a nation is too cautious or prepared?
+Can there be a point when a nation is too cautious or overly prepared for impending diasters?
 You betcha!
 In 2012 the Dutch National Consumer Bureau announced that far too many Dutch people were over-insured.
-Many a Dutchie was double or triple insured; some having completely irrelevant insurance policies.
-The spokesman even went as far as saying that purchasing insurance was now a “national hobby” of the Dutch.
+Many a Dutchie was double or triple insured; some even having completely irrelevant insurance policies.
+The spokesman of the Consumer Bureau went as far to say in an interview that purchasing insurance seemed now to be a “national hobby“.

-So Dutchies, I think it’s far to say that it’s time for a new hobby.
+I think it’s fair to say it’s time for a new past-time!
 One that’s perhaps a tad more upbeat?
 Let’s show the world you aren’t as paranoid and uptight as the Swiss!

 (p.s.
 I eventually caved into the peer pressure and bought my “spilt-red-wine-insurance”, but am happy to report that I haven’t had to use it yet!)